 The world water crisis affects millions of people every day.
 World Water Day was created to shed light on the problems of water scarcity and water shortages that many face.
 Families all over the world suffer from a lack of clean water.
 Operation Blessing partners are helping provide solutions that change lives.
 When you partner with Operation Blessing, you are fighting water scarcity and waterborne illness.
 Operation Blessing has an arsenal of clean water solutions for a variety of need situations.
 YOU have the power to fight the world water crisis.
-To learn how you can partner with Operation Blessing to bring clean water to suffering families around the world, visit our Water Day 2021 page.

 World Water Day And Awareness of The World Water Crisis